jsmorph/wasmi/example/README.md

 ## Handlers

 Currently `handle` is really just int &rarr; int.
 It should probably be JSON &rarr; JSON, and that JSON input should probably look something like an OpenAI completion [tool call response](https://platform.openai.com/docs/guides/function-calling#handling-function-calls) -- not because we're doing LLM things but because it's generic.
 Like a raw JSON response for an AWS Lambda handler.
+Therefore `handle` could in fact be the basis for [custom AWS Lambda runtime](
+): a "vlambda" = "verified Lambda".

 Yes, a WAELI request could be handled by a `handle`r.
 That's how composition works.